 Artificial Intelligence Negative Impacts: Many economists and experts are warning of mass unemployment as automation becomes more integrated with our lives.
 Even the UN opened a Centre of Artificial Intelligence and Robotics to monitor the situation.

 As computers become increasingly capable of doing all sorts of human-like things, it’s no surprise that people across all sorts of industries are starting to wonder whether they’ll soon be replaced by artificial intelligence software.
 Frankly, they should wonder.
 We… all… should…

 Looking ahead a few decades, however, futurists disagree over whether the loss of jobs will create a destabilized dystopia of unemployment or a new renaissance of instant-retirement and a Star Trekian ability for humans to pursue their passion projects.

-We at Propel(x) thinks it’s the latter.
-To be sure, the rise of AI-powered automation in the artificial intelligence timeline will redefine the meaning of work over the next few decades but it will also bring forth a wave of new innovations that humankind has to yet to achieve for ourselves.
+We at Propel(x) think it’s the latter.
+To be sure, the rise of AI-powered automation in the artificial intelligence timeline will redefine the meaning of work over the next few decades but it will also bring forth a wave of innovations that humankind has yet to achieve for ourselves.

 Below, we’ve gathered a collection of some of those innovations and advances in artificial intelligence, which we consider reason enough for a little AI optimism.
-Most of our respondents located their answer within Medtech, so if you need a primer on that be sure to read our medtech overview for a little more information.
+Most of our respondents located their answers within Medtech, so if you need a primer on that be sure to read our Medtech overview for a little more information.
+Enjoy!